 Registration for 16+ entry opens in the summer a year before entry.
 Entry is by competitive examination and interview.
 Candidates choose four entry examination subjects, usually the four subjects they plan to take for A Level.
 The offer of a place is conditional on a candidate achieving a minimum of eight (I)GCSE passes at A/7 grade, of which at least four are at A*/8-9, preferably in the subjects to be studied at A Level.

-King’s Scholarships are the School’s much-coveted academic scholarships.
-There are 48 King’s Scholars, with 12 chosen every year: eight boys at 13 and four girls at 16.
-King’s Scholars board at the School and all belong to College, one of the six boarding houses.
+•King Scholarships are awarded at 13+ and 16+.
+12 pupils are chosen every year: eight at 13 and four at 16.
+King’s Scholars board and all belong to College.
 An examination entitled ‘The Challenge’ is held annually to determine which pupils are elected as King’s Scholars for entry at 13+.
-The Challenge consists of papers in mathematics, English, French, science, Latin, history, geography and an optional Greek paper.
-For King’s Scholarships awarded to girls entering at 16+, selection is based on the overall performance in the Sixth Form entrance exam papers and interviews.
-The School also awards up to eight Music Awards annually for 13+ entry and up to four Music Scholarships for 16+ entry.
-The Henry Purcell Organ Scholarship is awarded biennially to a pupil in the Sixth Form.
+For King’s Scholarships awarded at 16+, selection is based on the overall performance in the Sixth Form entrance exam papers and interviews.
+These can be supplemented by a bursary.

 Co-Curricular and Sport.
 To balance the academic pursuits of our pupils, Westminster offers a wide variety of activities to complement our curriculum.
-These provide pupils with new and different opportunities to engage with less familiar concepts, with one another and with the world around them.

 The well-established community of houses enables a strong, well-integrated system of pastoral care, to ensure the needs of each individual pupil are addressed, and that all pupils – whatever their age, background or gender – enjoy their time at School.
-When issues occur, they are communicated swiftly to the Housemaster, who talks with the pupil’s parents, teachers and Tutor, to devise the best way forward.
+When issues occur, they are communicated swiftly to the housemaster, who talks with the pupil’s parents, teachers and tutor, to devise the best way forward.

-All houses have a Matron and all pupils have access to our state-of-the-art Health Centre, run by an experienced Nursing Sister and visited regularly by the school GPs.
-We have the full-time support of School Counsellors, and the Chaplaincy also plays an important role in ensuring the welfare of the community.
+All houses have a matron and all pupils have access to our state-of-the-art health centre, run by an experienced Nursing Sister and visited regularly by the school GPs.
+We have the full-time support of school counsellors, and the chaplaincy also plays an important role in ensuring the welfare of the community.
 Senior pupils from each house are trained as Peer Supporters to provide additional support and advice.

 Governors & Staff: